 Send events back to an MQTT broker.

 What is missing?

 A rule engine that can change the state of sensors based on events.

 There are a couple of concepts I’ve tried to follow while developing SSS:

-It should easily integrate with two tools I use: zigbee2mqtt (gateway software that allows you to use proprietary zigbee devices without proprietary gateways) and Tasmota (open source firmware for devices based on ESP8622 chips).
+It should easily integrate with two tools I use: zigbee2mqtt (gateway software that allows you to use proprietary Zigbee devices without proprietary gateways) and Tasmota (open source firmware for devices based on ESP8622 chips).

-Everything should be configurable through UI.
+Everything should be configurable through a UI.